Pennsylvania Canal and Limestone Run Aqueduct

-The Pennsylvania Canal and Limestone Run Aqueduct is an historic, American aqueduct complex that is located in Milton, Northumberland County, Pennsylvania.
+The Pennsylvania Canal and Limestone Run Aqueduct is an historic aqueduct complex in Milton, Northumberland County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1978.

 History and architectural features

 The Milton Section was built between 1829 and 1830, as part of the West Branch Division of the Pennsylvania Canal.
 It encompasses twenty contributing structures and two contributing sites, and consists of the Limestone Run Aqueduct, canal bed, and towpath.
 The aqueduct consists of a single span built of stone and wood, 20 ft and a width of 75 ft.

-It was added to the National Register of Historic Places in 1978.